-CREDITS AVAILABLE LEVEL 2 0 Internal Achievement Standards 10 External Achievement Standards 5 Internal Unit Standards 0 Total Credits 15
+CREDITS AVAILABLE LEVEL 2 0 Internal Achievement Standards 10 External Achievement Standards 5 Internal Unit Standards O Total Credits 15

-Course Description: The strength of this NEW course is the inclusion of three subject areas - Economics, Accounting and Business Studies.
-Students will build the knowledge, skills and values they need to navigate, and participate in, the economic world.
-They will learn how participants in the economic world make decisions and analyse how those decisions impact sustainability.
+Course Description: The strength of this course is the inclusion of three subject areas - Economics, Accounting and Business Studies.
+Students will build the knowledge, skills and values they need to navigate and participate in the economic world.
+They will learn how participants in the economic world make decisions and analyse how those decisions impact various stakeholders.
 They will learn that scarcity necessitates decision-making and that cultural lenses inform decisions.
+The assessments also enable students to utilise financial and non-financial models/concepts to make rational and justified decisions.